wtamu-babb/CIDM6395-Spring2024-FarzanehNoroozi/Project/Employee_Fraud_Detection_System.md

 # Networking and Cybersecurity Measures

+I employed the same approach utilized for the homework in CIDM 6340 for this section.
 To ensure the security and integrity of our Employee Fraud Detection System, we could implement the following networking and cybersecurity measures:

 **Secure Data Transmission Protocols:** All communication within the system, including data transmission between the frontend interface, backend servers, and database, could be encrypted using HTTPS (HTTP over SSL/TLS) protocols.
 This ensures that sensitive data exchanged over networks is protected from interception or tampering by unauthorized parties.